etf-validator/etf-bda/README.md

 ```

 ## Release artifacts
-You need an interactive instruments account for releasing artifacts to the ii repo.
+You need an interactive instruments account for accessing artifacts in the ii repo.
 Add your credentials in the ~/.gradle/gradle.properties file:

 ```
 ii.etfdev.repo.username=user@foo.bar